 - Carry out our obligations arising from any contracts for services entered into by you and us;

 - Notify you about C-Path activities and events;

 - Notify you of changes to our website or services;

 - Support clinical data research where anonymized human-individual-level data is collected.

 Links to third-party websites from the C-Path website are provided solely as a convenience to you.
 Using these links will direct you away from the C-Path website.
 We have not reviewed these third-party sites and do not assume responsibility or control for any of these sites, their content, or their privacy policies.
 C-Path does not endorse or make any representations about them or any information, software or other products or materials found there, or any results that may be obtained from using them.
 If you decide to access any of the third-party sites linked to a C-Path site, you do so at your own risk.

 Commitment to Data Security

-Data Subjects Whose Personal Information May Be Collected in or from the EEA
+Data Subjects Whose Personal Information May Be Collected in or from the EEA, UK and other Judications

-Critical Path is committed to treating all information received from European Union (EU) member countries, the U.K. and Switzerland, in accordance with the EU General Data Protection Regulation’s applicable Principles.
-Information provided below is applicable to personal data collected from individuals within the European Economic Areas (“EEA”).
-To facilitate the services we provide to individuals located in the EEA, we request explicit consent for the transfer of personal information from the EEA to the U.S. If you are an individual located in the EEA and you decline to consent to such transfer, you will no longer be able to use C-Path services.
+Critical Path is committed to treating all information received from European Union (EU) member countries, the U.K. and Switzerland, in accordance with the EU General Data Protection Regulation’s and the UK General Data Protection Regulation’s applicable Principles.
+Information provided below is applicable to personal data collected from individuals within the European Economic Areas (“EEA”), UK and Switzerland.

 Rights of the Individual